Refill, Single use, recycle, trash

 What is a single use package?
 It is a package that contains a product.
 You buy it, open up the item and use it.
 Then dispose of the package.
 You can either compost, recycle, or it's trash.
 The package is used one time.
 It's a big conversation.

-A single use package is one that is rarely or hard or impossible to reuse.
+A single use package is one that is rarely or hard to impossible to reuse.

 Lower carbon emissions, reduce greenhouse gas